96th Grey Cup: West Semi-Final

 Buck Pierce and Stefan Logan lead the BC Lions to victory on Saturday, defeating the defending Grey Cup champions, in front of a sold out and ravenous "Rider Nation" crowd at Mosaic Stadium at Taylor Field, 33–12 in the West Semi-Final.

 On offence, Lions' quarterback, Buck Pierce completed 23 of 31 passes for 221 yards and threw a 14-yard touchdown pass to fullback, Lyle Green for the game's first touchdown score with just two minutes left in the second quarter.
-The second Lions' touchdown occurred with just one minute left in the third quarter when quarterback Jarious Jackson, who would come in on 1-yard situations made a trick play and completed a 31-yard touchdown pass to wide receiver, Geroy Simon, who was left wide open.
-In addition, Lions' running back, Stefan Logan ran for 153 yards on 18 carries in the win.
+The second Lions' touchdown occurred with just one minute left in the third quarter when quarterback Jarious Jackson, who would come in on 1-yard situations, made a trick play and completed a 31-yard touchdown pass to wide receiver, Geroy Simon, who was left wide open.
+In addition, Lions' running back Stefan Logan ran for 153 yards on 18 carries in the win.

 While the Lions' offence was successful, the same could not be said for the Roughriders who turned over the ball seven times in the game.
 In addition, quarterback, Michael Bishop struggled by only completing 14 of 27 passes for only 172 yards and threw three interceptions and fumbled the ball twice.
-Bishop would eventually be replaced by Darian Durant after he threw an interception, which led to the third Lions' touchdown on a 54-yard interception return by Ryan Phillips who recorded two interceptions in the game.
+Bishop eventually was replaced by Darian Durant after he threw an interception, which led to the third Lions' touchdown on a 54-yard interception return by Ryan Phillips who recorded two interceptions in the game.
 Furthermore, running back Wes Cates only rushed for 23 yards on nine carries, while all the scores for the Roughriders came from field-goals as kicker, Luca Congi went four for four in the game.

-With the victory, the Lions now head to Calgary to face the Stampeders in the West Final.
+With the victory, the Lions headed to Calgary to face the Stampeders in the West Final.

-Two days later, Riders QB Michael Bishop would be placed on waivers.
+Two days later, Riders QB Michael Bishop was placed on waivers.